ralphjsmit/laravel-filament-seo/README.md

 composer require ralphjsmit/laravel-filament-seo
 ```

 This will the require the `ralphjsmit/laravel-seo` as well if you didn't have that installed.
+Be sure to [check out the documentation of the main package](https://github.com/ralphjsmit/laravel-seo) and configure the values in the special `seo.php` config file!

-Next, make sure that the Eloquent Model you're editing makes use of the `HasSEO` trait:
+Next, make sure that the **Eloquent Model** you're editing **uses the `HasSEO` trait**:

 ```php
 class Post extends Model